Dental Cleanings

 At our Glenview office, we offer a friendly atmosphere and a compassionate pediatric dentistry team that can help ease children's fears, giving them positive experiences at the dentist from an early age.
 This can be an important part of minimizing or eliminating dental anxiety as children grow older.

-Dr. Drew Gripentrog, Dr. Rogers, and The American Academy of Pediatric Dentists recommend that a child have their first dental visit as soon as their first tooth comes in, or no later than their first birthday and every six months after.
+Dr. Drew Gripentrog, Dr. Rogers, Dr. Lyanna Gripentrog, and The American Academy of Pediatric Dentists recommend that a child have their first dental visit as soon as their first tooth comes in, or no later than their first birthday and every six months after.
 This may seem young, but finding a dental home for your child is the key to a lifetime of dental health.

 Even young children can be susceptible to early dental cavities, especially if they are given a bottle at bedtime.
 Regular dental visits at least twice a year can help catch these cavities early and make them easily treatable.